Table of Contents_

 If you are experimenting with some wild wireless network configurations, you may wonder how to use a router without a modem.
 The best routers are certainly capable, but are they capable enough to be useful even without the associated modems?
 Keep reading to find out.

 If you wonder what does a router plug into, the answer is (most of the time) a modem.
 Routers and modems go together like peanut butter and jelly, as the modem provides the actual Internet signal that is wirelessly transmitted by the router.
 In other words, a modem is absolutely crucial if you want to use the router to allow wireless devices to access the Internet.
+The modem doesn’t work the same as a router and a gateway, which have some differences.

 You can also use a router to conduct simple DIY projects, such as controlling external devices and the like.

 That doesn’t mean a router on its own is useless.
-There are actually some nifty things you can do with a router, even if you don’t have a modem.
+There are some nifty things you can do with a router, even if you don’t have a modem.

 Just because the Internet itself is cut off without a modem, you can still use a router to stream content between connected wireless devices.
 In other words, if you have a movie on your computer and want to stream it to your phone, you can use a router to do that, even without an active Internet connection.
 You should be able to do this wirelessly or via a wired connection if you are wondering how to add more Ethernet ports to a router.